ClayMack/School_District_Analysis/README.md

 ![Updated District Summary](https://github.com/ClayMack/School_District_Analysis/blob/main/Resources/Screenshots/Updated%20District%20Summary.png "This is a screenshot image.")

 *    How is the school summary affected?
     *  The change here is minimal.
 Because we only removed the Thomas Highschool 9th grade score, the school size and buget data did not change.
 The only observable difference is a lowering of the math and reading average scores and percent passing for both.
 Because we only removed data for one of the four Thomas Highschool grades, the recorded change was minimal.
 Even though the change was small, it was shifted lower.

 Original:

 ![School Summary](https://github.com/ClayMack/School_District_Analysis/blob/main/Resources/Screenshots/School%20Summary.png "This is a screenshot image.")

-Updated:
+Updated Thomas:

 ![Updated School Summary](https://github.com/ClayMack/School_District_Analysis/blob/main/Resources/Screenshots/Updated%20School%20Summary.png "This is a screenshot image.")

 *    How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-   * the averages and percent passing scores drop lower
+    * the averages and percent passing drop lower, but the school still ranks 2nd overall.

-#### How does replacing the ninth-grade scores affect the following:
+#### How does replacing the ninth-grade scores affect the outcome:

-When we remove the scores, we do see changes in the scores based off of school spending, school size, and school type, but there is no appreciable change here because we are only omitting a small portion of the data.
+When we remove the Thomas Highschool 9th grade scores we do see changes in the scores and percent passing.
+The changes on the scores is small (less than 1 percent).
+School spending, school size, and school type are not affected since the student counts/type are unchanged.
+There is no appreciable change on the scores here because we are only omitting a small portion of the data (461/1,635).

 ## Summary:

-After removing the scores, the resulting analysis indicates that the original data may not be fradulent.
+After removing the 9th grade scores, the resulting analysis indicates that the Thomas 10th - 12th grade data is in line with the original total school results.
+This may mean that the 9th grade results may not be fradulent.
 Had there been fradulent data, the results would indicate a wider variance then what is there.